Personality–job fit theory

-Personality–job fit theory is a form of organizational psychology that postulates that an individual's personality traits will reveal insight into their adaptability within an organization.
+Personality–job fit theory is a form of organizational psychology, that postulates that an individual's personality traits will reveal insight into their adaptability within an organization.
 The degree of confluence between a person and the organization is expressed as their Person-Organization (P-O) fit.
 This is also referred to as a person–environment fit.
 A common measure of the P-O fit is workplace efficacy - the rate at which workers are able to complete tasks.
 These tasks are affected by environmental factors within the workplace.
 For example, a worker who is more efficient working as an individual, rather than in a team, will have a higher P-O fit for a workplace that stresses individual tasks (such as accountancy).
 By matching the right personality with the right job, company workers can achieve a better synergy and avoid pitfalls such as high turnover and low job satisfaction.
 Employees are more likely to stay committed to organizations if the fit is 'good'.

 In practice, P-O fit would be used to gauge integration with organizational competencies.
 The individual is assessed on these competencies, which reveals efficacy, motivation, influence, and co-worker respect.
-Competencies can be assessed using various tools like psychological tests, assessment centres competency based interview, situational analysis, etc.
+Competencies can be assessed in assessment centres using various tools such as psychological tests and competency-based interviews.

 If an individual displays a high P-O fit, we can say that they would most likely be able to adjust to the company environment and work culture, and perform at an optimum level.